• ECTS CREDITS

 Important Clarifications

-The European Union does not have legal competences in matters of education.
-In other words, education regulations are set by each country Ministry of Education or designated organism.
+The European Union does not have legislative powers in matters of education.
+The regulation of education in each member country is the responsibility of the Ministry of Education or designated body of that country.

-The ECTS credits became a system used by European universities to validate courses and quantify the accumulated student load towards completion of a degree program, as prescribed by the European Higher Education Area.
+ECTS credits are a system used by European universities to validate subjects and, within the so-called Bologna process, to quantify the work related to the student working under the degrees sponsored by the European Higher Education Area (EHEA).

-Non formal education initiatives are not affected by the Bologna declaration, but from the legal framework of their respective countries.
-The European Higher Education Area has recognised the importance of non formal education initiatives and recommends to follow the ECTS credits guidelines to promote better understanding and acceptance of these initiatives.
+Non-regulated or non-formal education initiatives are not affected by the Bologna process, but by the legal regulations of their country.
+The European Higher Education Area has recognized the importance of these non-regulated or non-formal education initiatives in society and recommends the adaptation of ECTS credits for better understanding and acceptance of the training they provide.
+Every training system should have its equivalent in ECTS credits (abbreviation for European Credit Transfer System).

-Following the ECTS credits guidelines does not imply the automatic and obligatory acceptance of the credits from any third party institution or organisation.
-Each institution is free to accept and validate any ECTS credits obtained at other institutions, wether formal or non formal.
-Although, the fact that any program of education is expressed in the the ECTS format facilitates its comprehension and potential recognition.
+The use of ECTS credits does not imply the mandatory and automatic approval or acceptance of said credits by any institution or body.
+Each institution or educational program is free to accept and validate ECTS credits obtained in other institutions, however the fact that training is expressed in ECTS credits facilitates its understanding and potential recognition.

 The EQAC certification for issuing ECTS credits